njustesen/botbowl/README.md

 35. 'opp apothecary available'
 36. 'opp reroll available'
 37. 'opp fame'
-38. 'blitz available'
+38. 'is blitz available'
-39. 'pass available'
+39. 'is pass available'
-40. 'handoff available'
+40. 'is handoff available'
-41. 'foul available'
+41. 'is foul available'
 42. 'is blitz'
 43. 'is quick snap'
+44. 'is move action'
+45. 'is block action'
+46. 'is blitz action'
+47. 'is pass action'
+48. 'is handoff action'
+49. 'is foul action'

 #### Observation: 'procedure'
 The 19 procedures represented in the one-hot vector obs['procedure'] are: